manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     {
         "compilerOptions": {
+            "allowSyntheticDefaultImports": true,
-            "allowSyntheticDefaultImports": true
+            "esModuleInterop": true
         }
     }

-This compiler options basically means that even for modules that do not provide a default export, TypeScript takes all "normal" exports from the module and makes them available as elements on a synthetically created object which it creates on-the-fly.
+This compiler option `allowSyntheticDefaultImports` basically means that even for modules that do not provide a default export, TypeScript takes all "normal" exports from the module and makes them available as elements on a synthetically created object which it creates on-the-fly.
+Because some incompatibility problems that can occur when working with CommonJS-based modules in an ES Modules codebase, we also add the `esModuleInterop`, which avoids these problems[^note10].

 Once again, we run `tsc` in folder `src`: